ongov/AI-Principles/README.md

 ---
-## Alpha principles for the Ethical Use of AI and Other Data Driven Technologies
+## Alpha Principles for the Ethical Use of AI and Other Data Driven Technologies
 ---

 #Proposed Principles for Ethical Use of Data Driven Technologies in Ontario